Sport in France: History

-Main sports
+Main team sports

 Football

 Football (soccer) is the most popular sport in France, with 1,993,270 licensed players in the leagues.
 The sport was imported from England at the end of the 19th century, under the name of association football.
 In its early days, the sport gained followers mainly in the Paris area and the Northern part of the country - Nord-Pas-de-Calais and Normandy were the first teams that were created outside Paris.
 However, in southern France, football's competitor, rugby football, was more popular for a period of time.
 Established in 1919 from competing organizations, the Fédération française de football consists of 18,000 teams.

 Zinedine Zidane, a renowned French footballer.

 France is also one of only ten teams to have won the UEFA European Championship (1984 and 2000).
 They also finished as runners-up when they hosted the tournament in 2016.
 France was also the 1984 Olympic Champion and the 1998 and 2018 FIFA World Cup winner, hosting the 1998 tournament.
 They finished as World Cup runners-up in 2006 and 2022.

 Ligue 1 is the French professional league for association football clubs.
 It is the country's primary football competition and serves as the top division of the French football league system.
 Contested by 18 clubs, it operates on a system of promotion and relegation with Ligue 2.
 The most successful club in the French first division history is Paris Saint-Germain with 13 championships, followed by AS Saint-Étienne with 10, Olympique de Marseille with 9 titles and FC Nantes with 8 titles.
 As of 2025, the current champions are Paris Saint-Germain.